3mdeb/96boards-docs-wiki/LatestSnapshots.md

 **4. Clock**

 The HiKey board does not support a battery powered RTC.
 System time will be obtained from the network if available.
-If you are not connecting to a network you will need to manually set the date on each power up
+If you are not connecting to a network you will need to manually set the date on each power up.

 <a name="section-15"></a>
 **5. USB**